tnttodda/RegressionInType/InfiniteSearch2.lagda.md

                           , Π-clofun'-dec (T , cs) (A , B)
 ```

-When every cₙ used is the discrete closeness function, the value of Π-clofun
+When every `cₙ` used is the discrete closeness function, the value of `Π-clofun`
-is equivalent to that of discrete-seq-clofun defined in the previous blog post.
+is equivalent to that of `discrete-seq-clofun` defined in the previous blog post.
 We leave this as an exercise for the reader.

-Furthermore, we can show that, if every underlying cₙ satisfies the four properties
+Furthermore, we can show that, if every underlying `cₙ` satisfies the four properties
-of a closeness function, then so does Π-clofun.
+of a closeness function, then so does `Π-clofun`.
 The details of this are in the
 following hidden module.

 ```agda